 The fund avoids momentum plays and limits purchases to undervalued shares at prices that are less likely to materially sell off.
 It diversifies its book across to 60 stocks, with weightings typically between 2% and 4% of NAV.
-A select number of high-conviction investments can top out at 10% to 12%.
-El Jamal argues this approach to portfolio selection and weighting can also help mitigate losses.

-Not so long ago, MENA's share in emerging market indices wasn't large enough represents 8% of EM due to rising public offerings, foreign ownership, and market values.
+Not so long ago, MENA's share in emerging market indices wasn't large enough to register.
+Now it represents 8% of EM due to rising public offerings, foreign ownership, and market values.
 Deletion of Russian equities from indices also helped.
 Growing liquidity and liberalization of markets are enhancing the ability to short as well.
-All this has been to register.
-Now it creating a virtuous cycle, outlined below, that's supporting the fund's performance.
+All this has been creating a virtuous cycle, outlined below, that's supporting the fund's performance.